 I think I am the kind of person that deals with death the best.
 Knowing that it is a relative or family freind of somebody allows me to show empathy towards that family.

 I handle death the best I think anyone can.
 Shiw compassion and empathy towards the family.
 Be respectful and courtesous.
 Unfortuntly death comes to us all however with us being in EMS we are going to experience it more then anybody else.
 But since I have seen death I am not afraid of it but rather it s a reminder of how preciuos life can be and dont take it for granted and lfe your life to the fulllest.

-8. What are some ways that you feel that EMS can become more professional?
+15. What are some ways you feel an EMS can become more professional?